Combining Two Flocks of Chickens (with Minimal Bloodshed)

 The process below is how we have successfully merged our new pullets with our older chickens every year.

-First, try to allow the chickens to see one another for a week or more without actually being able to get to each other.
-Separate them with a fence or something similar so they can be near each other but can’t physically touch.
+The next step is to separate the two flocks with a fence or something similar so they can be near each other but can’t physically touch.
 We move our chicken tractor next to our permanent coop for this stage.

 Combining the Flocks With No Barriers